How to Make Solo travel friends: 9 awesome different types

 - By just becoming a regular face to locals

-Pretty much any situation or setting you can think of is a chance to make solo travel friends, with backpackers or with locals
+Pretty much any situation or setting you can think of is a chance to make solo travel friends, with other backpackers or with locals.

 While the where is the easy part the how can be a little more difficult in making backpacker friends.
 Not everybody out there is super confident to just walk into any situation and just open themselves up to make solo travel friends.
-Some people are shy, some are socially awkward, some are naturally closed off and it can be hard for them to make friends solo traveling.
+Some people are shy, some are socially awkward, some are naturally closed off and it can be hard for them.
+If this describes you, then how do you make friends solo traveling?

 I’m not saying that will always be the case, sometimes other backpackers will make the first move, but you have to be approachable in the first place.

 I’ll be honest, Since I started backpacking in 2010, I’ve only ever had problems making friends solo traveling when I’ve been the problem.
 There have been times I’ve been closed off, had situations when I’ve been in emotional states, mentally drained and not approachable.
 There have been times where I just couldn’t be bothered to socialise or make new solo travel friends, times I couldn’t be arsed with people or felt the crowd around me wasný my type.